belevtsoff/rdaclient.py/docs/intro.rst

     cd /where/you/want/it/to/be
     git clone git://github.com/belevtsoff/rdaclient.py.git
     cd rdaclient.py/

+You can also fork the project on the guthub: http://github.com/belevtsoff/rdaclient.py

 This is basically it.
 In order to make modules importable from other locations, just add the source folder to your PYTHONPATH, e.g.::